gregscharf/RTFM-Redox/README.md

 - [ ] Display command's comment and any other info after it has been selected.
 - [ ] Add related commands associated with a command
     - In the full search output these would also be listed out under related commands
-- [ ] Implement [RTFM](https://github.com/leostat/rtfm)'s solution for adding creating/updating the database
+- [ ] Implement [RTFM](https://github.com/leostat/rtfm)'s solution for creating/updating the database
 - [ ] Update the database with newer commands for things like Bloodhound,Rubeus,Crackmapexec,Chisel,SSHuttle, various potato attacks, etc.
 - [ ] Add search capability for text based/markdown notes.
     - Root directory for notes will be supplied in a CLI variable.